russellmoss/savvypirate/README.md

 3. **Set Up Workbooks** → Create workbooks for each competitor
 4. **Scrape Data (Greedy Mode)** → Capture all profiles from LinkedIn search
 5. **Deduplicate** → Remove duplicate entries
-6. **Compare Tabs** → Find new connections from this week (differential list)
+6. **Compare Tabs** → Find new connections from this week (differential list) using the extension's Compare Tabs UI
-7. **Run AI Janitor on Differential Tab** → Remove obvious non‑advisors using Gemini
+7. **Navigate to Differential Tab** → Open the new differential tab in your Google Sheets workbook (e.g., `new_connections_week_2`)
-8. **Enrich with BigQuery** → Get CRD numbers, AUM data, and check CRM history.
-Identify who's already in Salesforce (Leads/Opportunities) to decide on re-engagement vs. new prospects
+8. **Enrich with BigQuery FIRST** → Run BigQuery enrichment to get CRD numbers, AUM data, and check CRM history.
+This identifies who's already in Salesforce (Leads/Opportunities) and provides critical data for the Janitor
+9. **Run AI Janitor on Enriched Tab** → Clean the enriched differential list using Gemini AI.
+The Janitor automatically keeps rows with CRD numbers (registered RIAs) and uses AI to classify ambiguous profiles
+10. **Filter by "New Prospects"** → Focus on `CRM Type = "New Prospect"` - these are the freshest, most malleable leads who just entered your competitor's pipeline and haven't been reached out to yet
+11. **Review Existing Pipeline** → For `CRM Type = "Lead"` or `"Opportunity"`, check Last Activity dates and Closed Lost Reasons.
+Filter out:
+    - Anyone interacted with within the last 90 days
+    - Anyone that doesn't fit your ICP (Ideal Customer Profile)
+    - Consider re-engaging the rest based on sentiment and timing
-9. **Enrich & Distribute** → Enrich clean list in Clay (using CRD numbers), upload to Salesforce, and allocate to SGAs
+12. **Enrich & Distribute** → Enrich the filtered clean list in Clay (using CRD numbers), upload to Salesforce, and allocate to SGAs

 ---